trevorbaca/mraz/mraz/etc/materials.md

 3. Constant span / changing sound.
 Consider a series of consecutive notes carrying the span duration of a quarter each.
 Small rests begin gradually to consume the end (or begin) parts of each span.
 Then larger rests consume the end (or begin) parts of each span.
-At quick or moderate tempi the effect modulates legato.
-At slower tempi the effect re-colors one-note events.
+At quick or moderate metronome_marks the effect modulates legato.
+At slower metronome_marks the effect re-colors one-note events.
 Process need not interpolate: discrete changes in durations of end-part rests cause correspondingly discreet changes in legato.
 Second version changes span durations additively.
 Third version repartitions